nzanoaliango/SubdomainTakeOver/README.md

 ## Configuration Files

 ### `cloud_services.json`
-Contains a mapping of cloud service names to their domain patterns.
-This file can be customized to include additional services.
+Contains a mapping of cloud service names to their domain patterns tracked by the [can-i-take-over-xyz](https://github.com/EdOverflow/can-i-take-over-xyz) project.
+This file lists cloud services that may be vulnerable to subdomain takeover.
+The file can be customized to include additional services.

 ### `fingerprints.json`
 Contains detailed fingerprint data from the [can-i-take-over-xyz](https://github.com/EdOverflow/can-i-take-over-xyz) project, including: